-Given our interest in the human-animal bond, the panel by Dr. Kurt Venator was one of the most interesting at the 2016 Purina Better With Pets Summit.
 New scientific evidence confirms that connecting pets with people can improve health and well-being for both.
-Based on this research, new programs are being implemented to help the healing process of patients in hospitals.
+Based on this research, wonderful new programs are being implemented across the US.

 Service Dogs and Animal Therapy History